Sufficient Incorrectness Logic: SIL and Separation SIL: Separation Sufficient Incorrectness Logic

-We categorize the rules of Separation SIL in four groups (Figure~\ref{fig:separation-sil}).
-The first group are new rules of Separation SIL.
-The second one are borrowed from SL.
+We split the rules of Separation SIL in four groups (Figure~\ref{fig:separation-sil}).
+The first group includes new rules of Separation SIL.
+The second one includes rules borrowed from SL.
 The third and fourth ones are from SIL.

 The first group gives the rules for atomic commands $\regc \in \Cmdh$, hence replacing the SIL rule \lrule{atom}.
-The rule \lrule{skip} doesn't specify anything about its pre and postconditions, because whatever is true before and after the \code{skip} can be added with \lrule{frame}.
-The rule \lrule{assign} is the backward variant of HL rule for assignment.
-The rule \lrule{assert} conjoins the assertion \code{b} to the postcondition, because only states satisfying the Boolean guard have an execution.
-The rule \lrule{alloc} allocates a new memory location for $x$.
-The premise requires $x = x'$ in order to allow a frame to refer to the previous content of $x$: if a frame $p$ has a free occurrence of $x$, we can use the equivalence $p \iff x = x' \land p[x' / x]$ and then apply \lrule{alloc}.
-The rule \lrule{free} requires $x$ to be allocated before freeing it.
-The rule \lrule{load} is similar to rule \lrule{assign}, with the addition of the (disjoint) frame $y \mapsto a$ to make sure that $y$ is allocated.
-The rule \lrule{store} requires that $x$ is allocated, and updates the value it points to.
-All these rules are local, in that they only specify pre and postconditions for the modified part of the heap, thanks to rule \lrule{frame}.
+Rule \lrule{skip} does not specify anything about its pre and postconditions, because whatever is true before and after the \code{skip} can be added with \lrule{frame}.
+Rule \lrule{assign} is Hoare's backward assignment rule~\citep{hoare69}.
+Rule \lrule{assume} conjoins the assertion \code{b} to the postcondition, because only states satisfying the Boolean guard have an execution.
+Rule \lrule{alloc} allocates a new memory location for $x$.
+The premise is empty: if the previous content of $x$ is needed, \lrule{cons} can be used to introduce a constraint $x = x'$ in the premise.
+A frame can then reference $x'$ to talk about the previous content of $x$.
+Rule \lrule{free} requires $x$ to be allocated before freeing it.
+Rule \lrule{load} is similar to rule \lrule{assign}, with the addition of the (disjoint) $y \mapsto a$ to make sure that $y$ is allocated.
+Rule \lrule{store} requires that $x$ is allocated, and updates the value it points to.
+All these rules are local: they only specify pre and postconditions for the modified part of the heap, since anything else can be added via rule \lrule{frame}.

 The rule \lrule{exists} allows to ``hide" local variables.
 The rule \lrule{frame} is typical of separation logics \citep{DBLP:conf/lics/Reynolds02,DBLP:conf/cav/RaadBDDOV20}: it allows to add a frame around a derivation, plugging the proof for a small portion of a program inside a larger heap.
 In the third group, we collected the core set presented in Figure~\ref{fig:sil}.
 The only notable difference is in rule \lrule{iter}, where Separation SIL uses a predicate $q(n)$ parametrized by the natural number $n \in \setN$ and the precondition $\exists n. q(n)$ in the conclusion of the rule.
 This is a logical replacement for the infinite union used in SIL rule \lrule{iter}.
 In the fourth group, we instantiated the additional rules of Figure~\ref{fig:sil-extra}.